pkmn/dmg/TESTING.md

 ## Coverage

-Test coverage is a metric that always needs to be taken with a grain of salt, but `npx jest --coverage` can be used to generate a coverage report.
+Test coverage is a metric that always needs to be taken with a grain of salt, but `npm test -- --coverage` can be used to generate a coverage report.
 100% statement/branch coverage does *not* imply '100% tested', and in many cases attempting to acheive 100% statement or branch coverage is going to result in a lot of low value tests.
 Use coverage reports as a guide to see which areas may